 - Square – foundation or building block.

 Circles and Triangles are some of the most common shapes found in the finance industry.
 Here are a few examples:

 The font and layout set the tone for your logo and give it more meaning.
 A light, the hand-written font may make a firm feel laidback.
 While a heavy, bolded font could make it feel professional.
 The layout and font choices of Grid 202 Partners demonstrate this well, using the layout to relate to the firm’s location, while the font gives the logo an industrial feel.

 Creating a logo for a financial company be quite a challenge.
 That’s why we suggest you use this checklist to ensure you include everything you need to create a great logo!

 Our Favorite Advisor Logos (And 10 Tips We Can Learn From Them)

 Every good logo uses the following features in some way.
 But our favorites use them in unique and creative ways.
 Combining several of them to make their logo more memorable and interesting.
 Let’s jump right in with our 7 favorite logos, and the 10 tips we can learn from them.

 RX Wealth Advisors have a clean logo using dark blue and orange, a standard reliable palette.
 And their name cuts right to the target audience – medical professionals.
 But what does the logo do that’s important?

 Notice the orange stripe running through “RX.”
 It’s a simple addition, but attention is drawn to the focus language of the target audience.

 What colors do you use in your logo?
-Do you use any that might catch your viewer’s attention, like red, orange or yellow?
-Use these colors to draw attention to different areas of your logo, to separate words, or focus on an audience.
+Do you use any that might catch your viewer’s attention, like red, orange, or yellow?
+Use these colors to draw attention to different areas of your logo, separate words, or focus on an audience.